AzusaOS/build-docbook-catalog/README.md

-$Header$
+# build-docbook-catalog

-This is the source for app-text/build-docbook-catalog, which is a script to regenerate the xml docbook catalog.
+This is the source for `app-text/build-docbook-catalog`, which is a script to regenerate the xml docbook catalog.

 You can find it here: